2021 – 2022

 - Failure to make progress toward the degree;

-- Persistent failure to observe program regulations, including failure to submit an Area of Concentration form on time.
+- Persistent failure to observe program regulations, including failure to submit an Area of Concentration (AOC) form on time.

-“provisionally”) whose cumulative grade point average overall or in the Area(s) of Concentration drops below the program's minimum requirements (2.50) are placed on academic probation.
+Students admitted to the program with overall GPAs of 2.80 or higher (that is, not admitted “provisionally”) whose cumulative grade point average overall or in the AOC(s) drops below the program's minimum requirements (2.50) are placed on academic probation.
 Students on probation who are unable to improve their academic performance to at least a cumulative 2.50 during the following semester will be dismissed from CUNY BA.